 Before even creating a listing, it’s important to know the Google My Business ranking factors.
-Knowing which factors influence rankings will help ensure that the listing is properly created.
+Knowing which factors influence rankings will help ensure that the listing is properly created and optimized.

 Google My Business (now called Google Business Profile) plays a major role in Local SEO and online visibility.
 This is because over 88% of local searches result in a call or visit within 24 hours, and localized searches that include “near me” have grown by over 900% (ex: “plumbers near me”).

 For localized searches, Google (almost) always provides localized results.

 This result is also know as Local Pack, and appears in nearly 30% of all Page 1 results.

 Getting featured here requires having a Google My Business Listing…